agilecrm/agile-popups/README.md

 Conditions related to which page the user is on referrer URL.

 ####Page URL
-- Is: You need to provide a complete URL here. his condition evaluates to true when the web page url is exactly the same as input URL
+- Is: You need to provide a complete URL here.
+This condition evaluates to true when the web page url is exactly the same as input URL
 - Matches: This condition is satisfied when the URL of the page contains the input string.

 ####Referrer URL
 The referrer or referring page is the URL of the previous webpage from which a link was followed.
 - Is: You need to provide a complete URL here.
 This condition is true when the input URL completely matches the referrer of the current web page.
-- Matches: This condition evaluates to true referrer URI contains the input string is’nt: You need to provide a complete URL here.
-This condition is true when the input URL does not completely matches the referrer of the current web page.
+- Matches: This condition evaluates to true if the referrer URL contains the input string.
+You do not need to provide a complete URL here.

 ####Visit
 - First time: The visitor on the web page is visiting the page for the first time.